-Jimmy Polglase was a powerfully built follower who played a key role with fellow Moonta miners 'Tuck' Metherell and Jack Slee in the exciting charge to capture the 1894 premiership for Norwood.
+Jimmy Polglase was a powerfully built follower who played a key role with fellow Moonta miners 'Tack' Metherell and Jack Slee in the exciting charge to capture the 1894 premiership for Norwood.
 All three began their careers wearing the red and blue of the Moonta Mines Turks, the foremost team in the Yorke Peninsula Football Association in the 1890s.

 Metherell was a Norwood regular in 1893 and Polglase came down to play when required.
 After Polglase kicked two goals in Norwood's draw with South Adelaide in July, Quiz and Lantern called him "a great acquisition to the club" and accused South's Sid Reedman of rough play, saying: "There was no excuse for his attack on Polglase."

 Polglase and Slee joined Metherell for the final matches in 1894.
 Metherell and Polglase were among the best players as Norwood defeated Port Adelaide by a goal for the right to meet South for the premiership.
 It was a tough game.
 The Express and Telegraph reported: "Munyard, of the Ports, afforded a far from edifying spectacle in front of the pavilion, which was filled with ladies, by deliberately striking Carroll, of the Norwoods.
 Although a player came between the two the Portonian repeated the offence and made the claret flow."

 Metherell and Polglase also proved their worth in the last two matches of the season as Norwood first fought out a nailbiting draw with South and then came from behind to win a gripping replay, 4.7 to 3.5, for the club's 11th premiership in 17 years.